The Mousetrap: Twist ending and tradition of secrecy

 The murderer's identity is divulged near the end of the play, in a twist ending that is unusual for playing with the very basis of the traditional whodunnit formula, where the cliché is that the detective solves the crime and exposes the remaining plot secrets.
 By tradition, at the end of each performance, audiences are asked not to reveal the identity of the killer to anyone outside the theatre, to ensure that the end of the play is not spoiled for future audiences.

 Christie was always upset by the plots of her works being revealed in reviews.
 In 2010, her grandson Mathew Prichard, who receives the royalties from the play, said he was "dismayed" to learn from The Independent that the ending to The Mousetrap had been described in the play's Wikipedia article.

 Duncan Leatherdale of BBC News contrasted the play to other works like Psycho and The Sixth Sense, where the plot twist has been revealed and became itself an element of popular culture.

 Plot

 The play is set in the Great Hall of Monkswell Manor, Berkshire, in what Christie described as "the present".

 Act I

-Act I opens with the murder of a woman named Maureen Lyon, played out in sound only.
-The action then moves to Monkswell Manor, recently converted to a guesthouse and run by a young couple, Mollie and Giles Ralston.
-While waiting for the guests to arrive, Mollie listens to a radio report about the Lyon murder, which notes that police are looking for a man in a dark overcoat, observed near the scene.
+Monkswell Manor is a recently converted guesthouse run by a young couple, Mollie and Giles Ralston.
+Mollie listens to a radio report about the murder of a woman named Maureen Lyon in Paddington, London; police are looking for a man in a dark overcoat.

-Their four guests arrive.
-Christopher Wren is an unkempt, flighty young man.
-Giles reacts strongly to Wren with instant dislike and Mollie with instinctual trust.
-Mrs Boyle and Major Metcalf then arrive together in a taxi from the station.
-Mrs Boyle complains about many things; Metcalf is an amiable ex-military man.
-Miss Casewell, a mannish young woman, is the last of the booked guests to arrive, before an unexpected fifth party appears.
-Identifying himself in a foreign accent as Mr Paravicini, he tells the Ralstons his car has overturned in a snowdrift.
-He remarks that the snow has blocked the roads and that the denizens of the house are trapped.
-Uneasy about Paravicini's manner, Mollie nevertheless places him in the last remaining room.
+Their first four guests arrive: Christopher Wren, Mrs Boyle, Major Metcalf, and Miss Casewell.
+Christopher is an unkempt, flighty young man; Mrs Boyle is a constant complainer; Metcalf is an amiable ex-military man; and Miss Casewell is a mannish young woman.
+An unexpected fifth guest, Mr Paravicini, says his car has overturned in a snowdrift and the denizens of the house are snowed in.
+Uneasy, Mollie nevertheless places Paravicini in the last remaining room.

-The next afternoon the guest house proves to be snowed in, and the residents are restless.
-Mollie answers the telephone.
-Superintendent Hogben of the Berkshire Police tells her that he is dispatching Sergeant Trotter to the guest house, and that the Ralstons must listen carefully to what Trotter has to tell them.
-The Ralstons wonder what they could have done to garner police attention.

-Trotter appears at the door on a pair of skis, and Major Metcalf discovers that the phone has stopped working.